 All of our top bar hives and Warre hives are made from Western Red Cedar harvested in the Pacific Northwest in the United States.
 While it costs more, we select only kiln dried, tight knot Western Red Cedar for our hives.
-Our wood is kiln dried to between 12% and 18% moisture to minimize warping and cracking.
+Our wood is kiln dried to between 9% and 12% moisture to minimize warping and cracking.
 Other hive builders use pine due to its availability and low cost.
 Pine, however, requires painting in order to have a comparable longevity to Western Red Cedar.
-We usually don’t paint our hives (though we do use tung oil), but painted or oiled cedar will far outlast any pine hive.
+We usually don’t paint our hives, but either leave them unfinished to weather naturally, or seal them with Tung Oil.

 While most of our competitors use the commercially produced and readily available ¾” lumber for their hives, we believe it is important to use wood that matches the specifications of Abbe Warre (24mm) for a number of reasons.
 Thicker wood improves the insulation value of the hive, keeping your hives warmer and drier.
 In addition, it increases the strength of the hive, making it last significantly longer.
 We have hundreds of thousands of board feet of cedar custom cut to over 1” thickness, and then we plane it smooth to allow for better rain run-off, oiling/painting, and overall better quality.